 The Gregory Alpaca is built with expeditions and exotic adventures in mind.
 It's one of the most durable in the bunch and is also highly weather resistant.
 It was one of the easiest models to lash to vehicles, animals, or whatever your mode of transportation might be.
-The supple fabric and large opening make it nice and easy to pack, and its only small downfall is that it doesn't offer as many pockets as several of its close competitors; additionally, the handful of the pockets it did feature, particularly its external access pocket, weren't quite as user-friendly as other models.
+The supple fabric and large opening make it nice and easy to pack, and its only small downfall is that it doesn't offer as many pockets as several of its close competitors; additionally, the pockets it did feature, particularly its external access pocket, weren't quite as user-friendly as other models.

 Cons: Externally accessed pocket is on the smaller side, shoulder straps take a little more work to remove